Piercings 101: Your Style and Safety Guide To The Ins and Outs of Piercing

 Hypertrophic Scarring or Bumps on Your Piercing

 Bumps can form on both sides of a piercing, particularly when the piercing is more difficult to heal, such as cartilage, or areas that experience a lot of motion and contact.
 These bumps are from hypertrophic scarring.
-They appear because your body is trying to heal but continues to experience disruptions, such as pressure, movement from the jewelry, or picking at scabbing.
+They appear because your body vision is trying to heal but continues to experience disruptions, such as pressure, movement from the jewelry, or picking at scabbing.

 Symptoms You Should Look Out For

 - The area around the piercing is abnormally red, extremely swollen, overwhelmingly painful, or the skin around it feels hot to the touch.